BlueCJIOH/ntfy-pub-sub-service/README.md

 * Notifications are sent via plain HTTP (`http://`).
 This setup is intended for local testing only.
 * The ntfy service stores messages in a Docker volume named `ntfy-cache`.
+* Custom clients receive messages only while running; background push support requires integrating a platform push service or using the official ntfy app.